 |---|---|

-During the 2021-2022 academic year, Grand Valley State University handed out 102 bachelor's degrees in natural resources & conservation.
-This is an increase of 76% over the previous year when 58 degrees were handed out.
+During the most recent reporting year, Grand Valley State University handed out 91 bachelor’s degrees in natural resources & conservation.

 | In State | Out of State | |